divyak0002/seqnexus-app/README.md

 Use Case: Interactive testing, quick comparisons ($\le 10$ files), and UI demonstration.

-3. Mode B: Command-Line Analysis (Large Datasets / HPC)
+3. Mode B: Production Scale Analysis (CLI)

 Use this mode for processing large genome cohorts (e.g., 400+ genomes).
-This mode bypasses the web interface and saves the results directly to the disk, which is more stable for heavy computation.

 # Command for 100-Genome Heatmap (Scale Proof)
 # NOTE: This uses the default threshold of 90% (or the default in app.py)